rdpoor/mulib-vs-freertos/ReadMe.md

 |---|---|---|---|
 | Data (RAM) | 42,316 | 857 | 98.0% |
 | Program (Flash) | 19,979 | 8633 | 56.8% |

+What is impressive about the mulib version is that it reduces the code size by over 56% and reduces the RAM requirements by 98% compared to its FreeRTOS counterpart.

 ## Future Directions